Pregnancy Conditions to Watch Out For

 - Your uterus will start contracting gently after about seven weeks but you should experience Braxton Hicks contractions only after the middle of your pregnancy.
 The tightening will last for about 30 seconds and this could happen once or twice an hour, a few times a day – or you may not even be aware of it.
 This is something your body is doing to prepare for the big day.
 For the most part, Braxton Hicks are irregular and you probably won’t feel any discomfort when they occur.
 But as your pregnancy progresses, these contractions may become more intense, and even painful at times.
 When this happens, they may feel like the real thing.
 Regardless of how strong they feel at the time, if they ease off and remain inconsistent, they are probably Braxton Hicks.
 Call your doctor if you also experience watery or bloody vaginal discharge, lower back pain or cramping, pelvic pressure, if you think your baby’s movements have slowed down or stopped, or if you think your water has broken.

-- Vaginal infections are fairly common in pregnancy and thrush is probably the most common.
+- Vaginal infections are fairly common, and thrush is probably the most common pregnancy condition.
 It is caused by a fungus called candida albicans.
 You may have thrush if your vaginal discharge is white, creamy, and thicker; it smells strange; if you experience itching or soreness; if it hurts to have sex; or you feel a stinging sensation when you urinate.
 You can help prevent thrush by wearing loose cotton underwear and some women find it helps to avoid perfumed bath products.
 If you think you have thrush, tell your healthcare provider who will recommend the best treatment suitable for your stage of pregnancy.

 - About 80 percent of women experience indigestion at some point during their pregnancy.
 You might feel full, sick, and nauseous or feel the need to burp.
 Indigestion in pregnancy is generally trigged by the hormone progesterone, which relaxes every muscle in your body including those in your stomach.
 Indigestion in later pregnancy can be caused by the growing womb pressing on your stomach.
 To help ease the discomfort caused by indigestion, you can try making changes to your diet and lifestyle.
 There are also over-the-counter medicines that are safe to take in pregnancy but be sure to consult with your healthcare provider before you take any antacids or other remedies.